VeztWare/VeztUI/README.md

-a UI library for roblox made by vezt (me), documentary and tutorial on use will be out soon!
+This repository contains a Roblox UI library developed by Vezt (me).
+It consists of tools and components to support developers in crafting user-friendly, interactive, and intuitive interfaces for Roblox games.
+A documentary and tutorial manual on its operation will be out in the very near future to help users go through its capabilities and its use.